-Healthy.
-We were very balanced and worked well together but also established a personal friendship outside of work which made things easier.
-If there was ever an issue, we would know how to address it because we understood how each person operated because of the friendship we had built.
+Positive.
+We were a very balanced & advanced duo who also established a personal friendship outside of work which made things easier.
+If there was ever an issue, we would know how to address it because relationship we had built.
 I think most importantly we respected each other.
 It was like a ‘if I’m up, then you’re up too’ type of relationship.
 Not one man for himself.

 What are your biggest takeaways from that time?

 When you’re working with someone just as great as you or even better, the possibilities of what you can achieve are endless.

 The art installations for the brand and editorials were amazing achievements that will last very long, what did you guys aim to do with each collection or presentation?

 We always led with strong visuals, which was pretty evident in the work we were presenting.
 That was our forte.
 I think for us it was just whatever the collection was, we wanted to present that in a strong visual manner and make it as such that it really entices you, because we realised early on that visuals were something we were really good at.

 What caused you to move on from that project?